-The Manual J calculation also takes the age and condition of your ductwork into account.
+The Manual J calculation takes the age and condition of your ductwork into account.
 If your ducts are older or are in poor condition, they won’t work as efficiently as newer ones in better condition.

-The size and efficiency of your windows matters when figuring out what size AC unit you’ll need.
+The size and efficiency of your windows matter when figuring out what size AC unit you’ll need.
 If your windows don’t do a good job of preventing air leaks, that will put a higher strain on your HVAC unit.
-You can expect HVAC professionals to ask you to provide the number of windows in your home and whether they’re newer double-paned models or older single-paned models.
+You can expect HVAC professionals to ask you to provide the number of windows in your home and whether they’re newer double-paned or older single-paned windows.

 Insulation is a big factor in determining how efficiently your AC unit runs and the cost of your utility bills.
-If you run your air conditioner but your home isn’t well-insulated, the cold air will escape much faster, causing your system to work harder and drive up your energy bills.
+If you run your air conditioner but your home isn’t well-insulated, the cold air will escape much faster, causing your system to work harder and driving up your energy bills.